 After vetting the food for allergen safety and when I feel brave about trying new foods, I share the samples with my family for their opinions and to answer the question, “Do we like this product enough to buy it or recommend it?”
 The WFFS17 show had a restrictive rule about carrying samples in a tiny WFSS17 approved bag only, thus my list of new allergy aware companies is relatively short and dependent on companies sending samples (I disclose mailed samples and try my best not to be biased).

 I share my WFFS17 allergy friendly food finds with a caveat that you must verify allergen safety for yourself.
-I highly encourage you to spend time to learn the nuances about reading food labels or read my Gluten Free and More magazine write up about a FDA insider’s perspective about what food labels mean.
+I highly encourage you to spend time to learn the nuances about reading food labels.
 When you call with your food allergy related questions, you are making a difference and building awareness about your concerns as a consumer.
 I would love for every company to embrace transparency in their food production and labeling, so let our little acts of contacting a food manufacturer result in greater transparency and disclosure.

 Top 7 New Nut Free WFFS17 Food Finds

 This is a shortened list of new WFFS17 allergen friendly food finds that I think are nut free and tasty.
 I originally had a longer list based on our in person conversations at WFFS17 but decided to omit some manufacturers because either they don’t have allergen info on their website or they aren’t responsive to inquiries.
 I feel very strongly about sharing companies which care about consumers who are living with food allergies.
-We only want to keep our loved ones healthy and safe and if they won’t answer my questions, then I can’t trust them to treat you with respect.
+We only want to keep our loved ones healthy and safe and deserve answers to help us make informed decisions.
 As always, please be sure to double check for yourself before buying or consuming any new foods.

 - Cannoli Chips – I would describe cannoli chips as tasty crispy pieces of cannoli cookies dusted with powdered sugar, cinnamon sugar, or cookies and cream (affiliate link).
 It’s a unique treat and the samples I brought home were enjoyed with gusto at our house.
 I love that they label their products as nut free, no GMO, no transfat, no preservatives, no artificial colors.